Alcohol and Drug Use Statistics in Kent, Washington

 - Services through the King County Behavioral Health and Recovery Division

-Rehab scholarships might be available through private and state-funded rehabs, though they are usually reserved for those with the most severe need.
-If you have no other way to pay for addiction treatment, you can ask a rehab you have your eye on, you might be surprised who has a scholarship fund available.
+Scholarships might be available through private and state-funded programs, though they are usually reserved for those with the most severe need.
+If you have no other way to pay for addiction treatment, you can ask a facility you have your eye on, you might be surprised who has a scholarship fund available.

-Medical loans are another way to pay for rehab, which might be found independently or offered through the rehab center’s financing department.
-You can find out if a rehab offers payment plans or other financing options by calling and asking the admissions team.
+Medical loans are another way to pay for care, which might be found independently or offered through the center’s financing department.
+You can find out if a Kent drug rehab offers payment plans or other financing options by calling and asking the admissions team.

 Private and Subsidized Health Insurance

-Medicare and Apple Health, Washington’s Medicaid program, provide payment for rehab services including:
+Medicare and Apple Health, Washington’s Medicaid program, provide payment for addiction services, including:

 - Detox programs